OpenTTD/OpenTTD/readme.txt

 openttd.cfg file there.
 If you want savegames and screenshots in the directory where the OpenTTD binary resides, simply have your config file in that location.
-But if you remove this config file, savegames will still be in this directory (see notes in section 4.2)
+But if you remove this config file, savegames will still be in this directory (see notes in section 4.2 'OpenTTD directories')

 OpenTTD comes without AIs, so if you want to play with AIs you have to download them.
-The easiest way is via the "Check Online Content" button in the main menu.
+The easiest way is via the 'Check Online Content' button in the main menu.
 You can select some AIs that you think are compatible with your playing style.
-Another way is manually downloading the AIs from the forum although then you need to make sure that you install all the required AI libraries too; they get automatically selected (and downloaded) if you get the AIs via the "Check Online Content".
+Another way is manually downloading the AIs from the forum although then you need to make sure that you install all the required AI libraries too; they get automatically selected (and downloaded) if you get the AIs via the 'Check Online Content'.
 If you do not have an AI but have configured OpenTTD to start an AI a message will be shown that the 'dummy' AI has been started.

 4.1) (Required) 3rd party files